 The El Paso County Sheriff’s Office Detention Bureau, Security Division is comprised of a group of approximatley 279 dedicated men and women who are proud of their ability to ensure inmates are housed in a safe, secure and constitutionally sound manner.

-The men and women of the Security Division provide vital services to an approximate daily average jail population of over 1,500 inmates.
-The inmates are housed in one of 25 wards, 5 Female and 20 Male, within the Criminal Justice Center.
+The men and women of the Security Division provide vital services to an approximate daily average jail population of over 1,600 inmates.
+The inmates are housed in one of 25 wards, 5 Female and 20 Male, within the El Paso County Jail.
 Each ward houses between 27 and 94 inmates.
-Deputies and Detention Specialists complete various security and welfare checks, housing inspections and remain diligent in their observations in order to ensure the safety and security of employees and inmates at the Criminal Justice Center.
+Deputies and Detention Specialists complete various security and welfare checks, housing inspections and remain diligent in their observations in order to ensure the safety and security of employees and inmates at the El Paso County Jail.
 Both sworn and civilian employees are ultimately responsible for maintaining custody and control over the ever increasing inmate population.
 While the deputies are managing their wards by walking around and communicating with inmates without any bars or barriers separating them, Security Technicians are monitoring and recording every action with the assistance of a highly sophisticated video surveillance system.
 Security Technicians are very instrumental in routinely preventing, observing and reporting suspicious and dangerous activity.